isauredelaporte/Dynamics_Disappearing_Routine_Jobs_Chile/README.md

-# Data Analysis for "The Dynamics of Labour Market Polarization in Chile: An Analysis of the Link Between Technical Change and Informality"
+# Replication files for "The Dynamics of Labour Market Polarization in Chile: An Analysis of the Link Between Technical Change and Informality"

-The codes available here reproduce the analysis of the paper titled: "The Dynamics of Labour Market Polarization in Chile: An Analysis of the Link Between Technical Change and Informality".
+The files we provide here can be used to replicate the analysis of the paper titled: "The Dynamics of Labour Market Polarization in Chile: An Analysis of the Link Between Technical Change and Informality".
 The data used for the analysis is not provided though and must be requested separately to the Subsecretaría de Previsión Social of Chile.

 See the [Working Paper](https://www.econstor.eu/bitstream/10419/270891/1/GLO-DP-1262.pdf).